KAIST-AILab/DSTC10-SIMMC/README.md

   --warmup_steps=8000
 ```
 ## **Evaluation**
 All tasks can be evaluated with the same model parameters.
+For `teststd` split, input preprocessing instructions and preprocessed dataset can be found under `teststd_data` directory along with `README.md`.

 ### **(Subtask 1) Disambiguation Classification**
 ```shell